kortessis/Nonlinear-Dynamics-and-Environmental-Variability/README.md

 EndogenousVsExogenousCycles.m <- Estimates the variance scaling relationship using Markov simulations of the model and illustrated in figure 2.

-SupplementalCode
+## SupplementalCode Folder Contents

-Files in the folder SupplementalCode are used to reproduce empirical analyses in Kortessis et al. "Increasing environmental fluctuations can dampen variability of endogenously cycling populations"
+Files in the folder SupplementalCode are used to reproduce empirical analyses of the variance partition.
+The code in this folder is for use in the R programming language.

 1. Folder list
   A.  FlourBeetle